 Selecting one of your existing cards for a balance transfer

-If one of your current credit cards offers you better balance transfer terms than any of your preapproved balance transfer cards offer, it may be easiest to transfer your balance within your existing credit card portfolio instead of opening up a new card.
+If one of your current credit cards offers you better balance transfer terms than any of your preapproved balance transfer cards offer, it may be easiest to transfer your balance within your existing credit card portfolio instead of applying for a new card.

 Selecting a new balance transfer credit card

-If none of your existing credit cards can match the balance transfer APRs and duration from your pre–approved offers, then opening up a new balance transfer credit card may make sense.
+If none of your existing credit cards have terms as good as a new balance transfer credit card you are considering, then applying for the new balance transfer credit card may make sense.

-Citi offers an array of credit cards that feature balance transfer offers, including Citi Simplicity® Card, Citi® Double Cash Card, Citi Rewards+® Card and Citi® Diamond Preferred® Card, and you can learn more about our balance transfer credit card options here.
+Citi offers an array of credit cards that feature balance transfer offers, including the Citi Simplicity® Card, Citi Double Cash® Card, Citi® Custom Cash® Card, Citi Rewards+® Card and Citi® Diamond Preferred® Card, and you can learn more about our balance transfer credit card options here.

 Be aware of balance transfer fees